dstackai/dstack/docs/docs/services.md

 </div>

-`dstack apply` automatically uploads the code from the current repo, including your local uncommitted changes.
+`dstack apply` automatically provisions instances, uploads the contents of the repo (incl. your local uncommitted changes), and runs the configuration.
-To avoid uploading large files, ensure they are listed in `.gitignore`.

 ## Access the endpoint